 - Instructors should be aware that some students may be unable to participate in an academic field trip due to other academic or personal obligations, or because they may not have the necessary travel documents.
 Instructors must develop appropriate alternative activities for those students unable to participate in an academic field trip.
 Alternative activities should be clearly articulated by the instructor and documented in the course syllabus.

-- Faculty should be aware that students with disabilities may request accommodations for academic field trips and should encourage students to contact the Accessible Education Office to obtain assistance identifying and/or arranging services.
+- Faculty should be aware that students with disabilities may request accommodations for academic field trips and should encourage students to contact the Disability Access Office (formally the AEO) to obtain assistance identifying and/or arranging services.
 In such cases, faculty leaders may need to confer with the student and/or the AEO about the field trip logistics.

 Forms and Procedures